guildai/guild.ai/pages/faq.md

 configuration and operating system conventions to perform its work.

-Guild interfaces with your scripts using standard operating system conventions (command arguments, environment variables, standard ouput, file systems, etc.).
+Guild interfaces with your scripts using standard operating system conventions (command arguments, environment variables, standard output, file systems, etc.).
 This interface is available for any language, framework, and platform, making Guild flexible for a wide range of applications.